mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 back into the wilds.
 Built for two crew, team leaders can sometimes be ensconced within the command center, provided they remain there for the duration of the mission.
-As the main use of this vehicle is in covert operations, the rotary autocannon exists simply as a means of self- defence in case the mission goes awry.
+As the main use of this vehicle is in covert operations, the rotary autocannon exists simply as a means of self-defence in case the mission goes awry.
 It was only used for a small number of years before a more agile version was developed.

 ```